vismaya681/Design-Assignment-Vismaya/day3/Sequence_Detector/se_det.md

 ## Conclusion

-The Mealy Sequence Detector for the pattern **1110** was successfully designed and simulated using Verilog HDL in Vivado.
+The Mealy Sequence Detector for the pattern **1110** was successfully designed and simulated.
 The FSM correctly transitions through the required states and generates a detection signal immediately when the sequence **1110** is received.
 The design demonstrates the effectiveness of Mealy machines in pattern detection applications and serves as a fundamental example of sequential circuit design.